hackertunity/hackertunity-client-cms/src/pages/training-resources/index.md

 heading: Career Options
 trainingCategories:
   - categoryName: Desktop Careers
+    categoryOverview: >-
-    categoryOverview: "A career in desktop support is a great starting point for people who want to launch a career in the technology sector.
-When you think desktop support, think about how you might call IT to help with an issue, or a company plan for managing those pesky Windows updates.  \\nThis is a great option for people who like to fiddle with computer settings, learn new software, or get the latest gadgets.
-But if that doesn't sound like you, there's no need to fret: Google search becomes any desk top support technician's best friend."
+      A career in desktop support is a great starting point for people who want to launch a career in the technology sector.
+When you think desktop support, think about how you might call IT to help with an issue, or a company plan for managing those pesky Windows updates.  <br/>

+      This is a great option for people who like to fiddle with computer settings, learn new software, or get the latest gadgets.
+But if that doesn't sound like you, there's no need to fret: Google search becomes any desk top support technician's best friend.
     trainingResources:
       - resourceTitle: Tech Support in 20 Hours
         resourceUrl: https://www.coursera.org/learn/technical-suppotrt-fundamentals